+44 (0)2080591059 [email protected]

 The Modern Slavery Act came into force on 26 March 2015.
 The Act clarifies the existing offences of slavery and human trafficking and introduces tougher penalties.

-The Act includes a new requirement for commercial organisations such as CFBL to publish a statement each financial year setting out the steps we have taken to ensure that no slavery or trafficking is taking place in our business and supply chain.
+The Act includes a requirement for commercial organisations such as CFBL to publish a statement each financial year setting out the steps taken to ensure that no slavery or human trafficking is taking place within its business operations or supply chain.

-The term ‘modern slavery’ describes exploitation so severe that people are not able to leave their place of work.
-‘Slavery’ refers to the condition of treating another person as if they were property, something to be bought, sold, traded, or even destroyed.
-Victims may be ‘owned’ by their employers and controlled through means including massive recruitment debts that they are unable to pay off, and threats of harm if they try to leave.
-The significant characteristic of all forms of slavery is that they involve one person depriving another person of their freedom.
+The term ‘modern slavery’ describes exploitation so severe that people are unable to leave their place of work.
+‘Slavery’ refers to the condition of treating another person as property, something to be bought, sold, traded, or controlled.
+Victims may be controlled through debt, coercion, threats, abuse, or other forms of exploitation.
+The common characteristic of all forms of slavery is the deprivation of an individual’s freedom.

 Situations that may present a particular risk of modern slavery include: